 There is no definitive list of countries that offer the best and worst education.
 However, organizations, think tanks, and publications have used data such as literacy or graduation rates to determine which nations have the best education systems.

 One such list was created by the Organization for Economic Cooperation and Development or OECD.
 This organization looked at the number of people between the ages of 25 and 64 who have completed a vocational program or had to receive a two- or four-year degree.
 This data was used to determine which countries were the most educated.

 Based on this list, Canada is the most educated nation.
 Over 56% of adults have continued their education past high school.
 Coming in second is Japan.
 Over 50% of adults in this country have completed some form of post-high school education.
 Falling right in behind Japan is Israel, with 49.9% of adults having finished a higher education program.
 Other nations that were ranked highly in education based on this data include:

 Another measurement of the most educated countries is through the U.S. News & World Report's Best Countries for Education list.
 These rankings were based on three factors: a well-developed public education system, top-quality education, and whether respondents would consider attending university in that nation.

-Countries that have well-developed education systems also have some of the best high schools in the world, which prepare students for college or university.
-The United States’ education ranking is enhanced by high schools like the Thomas Jefferson High School for Science and Technology.
+Countries with well-developed education systems also have some of the best high schools in the world, which prepare students for college or university.
+The United States' education ranking is enhanced by high schools like the Thomas Jefferson High School for Science and Technology.
 The United Kingdom has the well-known Eton College, along with Westminster School, both of which are highly selective.
-Many of the best high schools in the world are private and have tuition rates that are comparable to those of Ivy League schools.
+Many of the best high schools in the world are private and have tuition rates comparable to those of Ivy League schools.

-On the flip side, there are nations with poor educational systems.
+On the flip side, there are nations with inadequate educational systems.
 This notion could be due to internal conflict, economic problems, or underfunded programs.
-Some of the world’s worst educational systems can be found in these nations:
+Some of the world's worst educational systems can be found in these nations: